LearnTeachCode/leadership/study-group-hosting-guide.md

 - **What part of LA are you based in?** We have members from all over, so host it in a place that's convenient for you!
 We are happy to help you find a venue too.
 Coffee shops, restaurants with wifi, coworking spaces, or libraries can all be good venues.

 - **What do you hope to learn from being a host?** Just asking out of curiosity!
-For example, Liz Krane started Learn to Code LA in early 2015 to make new friends, get over her social anxiety, motivate herself to continue learning, and improve her leadership skills.
+For example, Liz Krane started Learn Teach Code in early 2015 to make new friends, get over her social anxiety, motivate herself to continue learning, and improve her leadership skills.
 Running a group is also an excellent way to build up your professional network!

 **So the first things you'll have to decide are:**
 - What's the topic of your study group?